Farnham: Economy

 Farnham is a market town with many shops located along the main thoroughfare running through West Street, The Borough and East Street.
 The town has a significant number of independent retailers, some of which have been in business since the 19th century, such as Rangers Furnishing Stores (est. 1895), Elphicks department store (est. 1881) and Pullingers (est. 1850).
 The latter evolved into the Pullingers Art Shop chain and is thought to be Farnham's oldest surviving business.
-There are also branches of national retailers such as Argos, Robert Dyas, Boots, Poundland, Waterstone's and W H Smith.
-The major supermarkets are represented by Waitrose, Sainsbury's and Lidl in the town centre, and two Tesco Express stores and a Co-operative Food out of town.
-Sainsbury's also have a larger Superstore on the outskirts of town towards Badshot Lea.
-There is a large Jewson (Timber and Builders Merchants) in the same area.
-Large garden centres exist nearby at Holt Pound, Frensham and Badshot Lea.
+There are also branches of many national retailers and grocery markets.

 Castle Street's market stalls have been replaced by semi-permanent "orangery" style buildings.
 Once a month a farmers' market is held in the central car park where produce from farms in Farnham and the surrounding area is sold.
 The Farnham Maltings hosts a monthly market selling arts, crafts, antiques and bric-a-brac with specialist fairs and festivals held there on a less regular basis.

 Public services

 Public library

-Refurbished in November 2005, Farnham Library is a community lending library service run by Surrey County Council.
+Farnham Library moved to its current site in the grounds of Vernon House in April 1990.
+Refurbished in November 2005, it is a community lending library service run by Surrey County Council.
 The library is housed in the historic Vernon House at which King Charles I slept on his way to his trial and execution in London in 1649, commemorated by a plaque on the building wall.
 The library features public gardens with sculptures provided by local artists and UCA students.